MagnaFlow is a global performance automotive brand serving both enthusiast and B2B markets.

-As part of the in-house creative team, I partnered closely with marketing, sales, and executive leadership to support brand execution across multiple audiences and platforms.
+As part of the in-house creative team, I partnered with marketing, sales, and executive leadership to support brand execution across multiple audiences and platforms.
 My work spanned both B2B and B2C initiatives, balancing performance-driven aesthetics with clarity and usability.

 My responsibilities included: